rayk1m02/projects/Adventure Game/README.md

 Information about the game:

 The player is a Wheaton College CS student in Meyer Science Building late at night.
-The player is in a broken simulation where monstes, NPCs, and items exists.
+The player is in a broken simulation where monsters, NPCs, and items exists.

 The objective of this game is to escape the simulation by using the Central Computer that is located in a locked room.
 The player will need to find a key and USB to access the room, then the computer.
 Be warned, the player can die in the game!